Reinsertion / integration / training and experience

 LEC - Experience

-Develop skills and acquire experience.
+Develop skills and gain experience.

 Workplace internships with SPHÈRE, Emploi étudiant and various school programs

-Facilitates integration and the acquisition of first work experience.
+Enables integration and acquisition of initial experience.